yc-606/Recipes-and-Ratings-Project/README.md

 |   2017 | 605.058 | 717.538 |
 |   2018 | 828.096 | 995.568 |

+I would also like to see if recipe complexity (based on the number of steps or the number of ingredients) affects nutritional content.
+If there are a higher number of ingredients or steps, there may be a chance for higher PDV of carbohydrates, sugar, or fat.
+Below, I plot the average nutritional content of recipes depending on the number of ingredients.
+In this plot, I excluded extreme outliers that were present within the `'pdv_carb'`, `'pdv_sugar'`, and `'pdv_fat'` columns as they made the original plot hard to interpret.

+<iframe
+  src="assets/nutr_and_ing.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Assessment of Missingness
 After checking each column, the results were that the `'name'`, `'description'`, `'user_id'`, `'recipe_id'`, `'date'`, `'rating'`, `'review'`, and `'average_rating'` columns had NaN values.
 Using this information, I then decided which columns needed to be cleaned.